FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/definitive-guide-to-oauth-2.md

 **Open** means that the standard is publicly available and open for modification.
 You can read the OAuth 2.0 specification [here][RFC6749].
-That document defines what OAuth is (along with a healthy ecosystem of recommended tweaks).
+The specification defines what OAuth is and how it is implemented and used (along with a healthy ecosystem of recommended tweaks).

+**COMMENT (BP): Technically this partially correct.
+OAuth is a set of guidelines for how an application can ask ask a user for permission to various things like their data, resources or to take actions on their behalf.
+This permission is granted by the user through an authorization server.
+That server might be an identity provider or some other system that is the authoritative source of truth for that user**

 So, what is OAuth?
 It's an ever-evolving set of guidelines for creating apps that can request permission from users.

 ## 1.2.
 How Does OAuth Work?

-Imagine fictional compression app Pied Piper wants to let users compress files straight from Google Drive.
+Imagine a fictional compression app, named Pied Piper, wants to let users compress their files in Google Drive.

-Before OAuth, a common "solution" would be for Pied Piper to take each user's Google username and password.
+Before OAuth, a common "solution" was for Pied Piper to collect each user's Google username and password.
-Pied Piper could then log into Google Drive *as the users*, and grab those files.
+Pied Piper could then log into Google Drive *as the users*, and grab the files to compress.
+And it doesn't stop there.
+If Pied Piper wanted to later compress more files when the user was asleep, it would need to store the user's Google username and password somewhere so that it could use it later.
+The username and password would have to be stored in plain-text in order for Pied Piper to use it in the future.
-If your first thought is, "I don't want to give my Google password to random apps," then you already understand why OAuth is an improvement.
+If your first thought is, "I don't want to give my Google password to random apps," and your second thought is, "they are storing my username and password in plain text," then you already understand why OAuth is a huge improvement.

-With OAuth, Pied Piper can ask a trusted OAuth provider (like FusionAuth) to get consent from the user and from Google Drive.
+With OAuth, Pied Piper can ask a trusted OAuth provider to get permission from the user to access their resources (i.e. files in their Google Drive).

+**COMMENT (BP): You mentioned FusionAuth in this section, but I think it is going to be really confusing.
+Let's mention FusionAuth later and use Google here**

-In a bit more detail:
+Here's the OAuth process of the user granting permissions to Pied Piper in a bit more detail:

+**COMMENT (BP): Diagram needed??**

-1. **Pied Piper registers with FusionAuth.**
+1. **Pied Piper registers with Google.**

-	Most apps don't handle their own authorization; they use an OAuth provider, like FusionAuth.
+	Most apps don't handle their own authorization; they use an OAuth provider, like Google.
-	OAuth providers have put in a lot of work to make this easy for you.
+	OAuth providers have put in a lot of work to make this easy for you (**COMMENT (BP): who is "you" in this case?
+Should this be "developers"**.
 	Users' trust in your OAuth provider is trust you don't have to establish on your own.

-1. **Pied Piper asks FusionAuth to get consent from the user.**
+1. **Pied Piper asks Google to get consent from the user.**

+    **COMMENT (BP): FusionAuth doesn't have pop-ups and most providers are moving away from them.
+I might talk about directing them to the OAuth Providers UI.
+From there, they might need to login, but they might also be already logged in.
+After they authenticate, they are asked for permission**

 	When the app wants to access a user's data, it needs to ask for permission.
 	The app redirects the user to its OAuth provider; this takes the familiar form of a popup asking the user to click "Allow."
 	If the user does click "Allow", the OAuth provider gives the app a **Grant**, which is a receipt for the user's consent.

-1. **Pied Piper "logs in" with FusionAuth**
+1. **Pied Piper "logs in" with Google** **COMMENT (BP): I'd avoid using "logs in" here**

 	The app needs to prove that it got consent and that it is who it says it is.
 	The app presents the **Grant** to the OAuth provider, as well as its **Secret**.